Workers protest, beaten at virus-hit Chinese iPhone factory | Technology

 "Foxconn released very tempting recruiting offers, and workers from all parts of the country came, only to find they were being made fools of,'' Li said.

-The ruling Communist Party promised this month to try to reduce disruption by shortening required quarantines and making other changes.
+It said facilities were disinfected and passed government checks before employees moved in.

-But the party says it will stick to its "zero-COVID" strategy that aims to isolate every case at a time when other governments are relaxing travel and other restrictions and trying to live with the virus.
+"Regarding any violence, the company will continue to communicate with employees and the government to prevent similar incidents from happening again," the company statement said.

-Protests have flared as the number and severity of outbreaks has risen across China, including in Beijing.
-This week, authorities reported the country's first COVID-19 deaths in six months.
+Protests have flared as the number and severity of outbreaks has risen across China, prompting authorities in areas including Beijing, the capital, to close neighbourhoods and impose other restrictions that residents say go beyond what the national government allows.

 More than 253,000 cases have been found in the past three weeks and the daily average is increasing, the government reported on Tuesday.